xvyz1/TrialFinder/README.md

 # TrialFinder
-Currently broken with some bugs, took down the exe.
-1.2 was mostly fine.
+Currently broken with some bugs, for multiple chamber mode selecting anything other than 1 doesnt work.
+Everything else is fine, sometimes crashes when there are big parameters.
+Will fix.

 Finds the spots with the most trial spawners, vaults or ominous vaults inside an area on a set seed.
 It rebuilds every trial chamber exactly the way Minecraft does (every piece, every spawner and vault) without running